Reproductive Freedom—Absurdity, Atrocity, and Common Ground

 Liberals say that a fetus containing a man’s DNA obligates him to pay 18 years of child support.

-This liberal double standard for child support creates another hypocrisy in the form of a pro-rich double standard.
-Under thousands of years of “conservative” laws, a rich man and a poor man could impregnate many women; whereas, under today’s “liberal” laws, a rich man can impregnate many women, but a poor man cannot.
+This double standard for child support creates another hypocrisy in the form of a pro-rich double standard.
+Under thousands of years of “conservative” laws, a rich man and a poor man could impregnate many women; whereas, under today’s “liberal” laws, a rich man can impregnate many women, but a poor man cannot afford to do so.

 Liberals say that men have all the reproductive choices, but consider: